 As discussed above, certain situations are appropriate for intervention from the Federal Court or submission to the Immigration Appeal Division.
 Typically, improper refusals or delays in immigration application processing may be appropriate for one of those options.

-Immigration applications can be refused by Citizenship and Immigration Canada (CIC) for a wide range of reasons, from failure of the applicant to achieve the required number of points to credibility concerns.
+Immigration applications can be refused by Immigration, Refugees and Citizenship Canada (IRCC) for a wide range of reasons, from failure of the applicant to achieve the required number of points to credibility concerns.
 The Campbell Cohen Law Firm has dealt with most, if not all, of these possible scenarios, and can provide representation in the appeal of certain refusals.

 Immigration processing delays also occur for a number of reasons.
 In most cases, the Visa Office processing the application is doing the absolute best they can to process the application in a timely fashion.
 Under certain circumstances, however, a Visa Office will have delayed far beyond the standard processing time.
 In those cases, it may be necessary to seek Federal Court intervention to mandate that the Visa Office process the application in a timely fashion.